Rational homotopy type and computability: Introduction

 \subsection{Proof ideas}

-The proof of the main theorem splits naturally into two pieces.
 Suppose that $Y$ has the rational homotopy type of an H-space through dimension $d$, but not through dimension $d+1$.
-We must show that the extension question is undecidable for pairs of cohomological dimension $d+2$.
-We must also provide an algorithm which computes $[X,Y]^f$ if $\cd(X,A) \leq d$ and decides whether $[X,Y]^f$ is nonempty if $\cd(X,A)=d+1$.
-Both of these build on work of \v Cadek, Kr\v c\'al, Matou\v sek, Vok\v r\'inek, and Wagner, in \cite{CKMVW} and \cite{CKMVW2} respectively.
+To prove the main theorem, we must provide an algorithm which computes $[X,Y]^f$ if $\cd(X,A) \leq d$ and decides whether $[X,Y]^f$ is nonempty if $\cd(X,A)=d+1$.
+This builds on work of \v Cadek, Kr\v c\'al, Matou\v sek, Vok\v r\'inek, and Wagner \cite{CKMVW2}.

-To show undecidability of the extension problem for a given $Y$, we reduce a form of Hilbert's Tenth Problem to it.
-Recall that Hilbert asked for an algorithm to determine whether a system of Diophantine equations has a solution.
-Work of Davis, Putnam, Robinson, and Matiyasevich showed that no such algorithm exists.
-It turns out that the problem is still undecidable for very restricted classes of systems of quadratic equations; this was used in \cite{CKMVW} to show that the extension problem for maps to $S^{2n}$ is undecidable.
-We generalize their work: extension problems to a given $Y$ are shown to encode systems of Diophantine equations in which terms are values on vectors of variables of a fixed bilinear form (or sequence of forms) which depends on $Y$.
-We show that Hilbert's Tenth Problem restricted to any such subtype is undecidable.

 To provide an algorithm, we use the rational H-space structure of the $d$th Postnikov stage $Y_d$ of $Y$.
 In this case, we can build an H-space $H$ of finite type together with rational equivalences